-Taylor Robinson serves as the Community Director of Pride Rock Residence Hall.
-She holds a Master’s Degree in College Student Personnel Administration and a Bachelors in Criminal Justice.
+Taylor Robinson serves as the Community Director of New Pride Residence Hall.
+She holds a Master's Degree in College Student Personnel Administration and a Bachelors in Criminal Justice.
 As a First-Generation College student, she encounters many obstacles which have made her passionate about student development and diversity and inclusion initiatives.
-Taylor’s special hobbies include writing & performing poetry, cooking, and maintaining good mental and physical health.
+Taylor's special hobbies include writing & performing poetry, cooking, and maintaining good mental and physical health.

 How I Can Help You?

 By providing academic, social and professional support.
 It is my priority to serve as a resource and advocate for students throughout their collegiate journey at TAMUC.
 In my role, I strive to meet student housing needs by providing unique programming and through community engagement initiatives.

 What is a transition you have had to make?

 I served six years in the US Army, so transitioning from the military to college was challenging.
 The military offered me structure and ongoing assistance while college seemed to be a little less controlled and more “on your own”.
 It was also difficult being a black student at a predominantly white college.
 Often I found myself feeling like I did not belong because of the two identities I held.